-To evaluate DeepSPInN, we run 40 episodes for each set of input spectra.
+We test multiple values of the n{mcts} hyperparameter and the number of episodes for each set of input spectra to choose the best values.
 Each episode builds the MCTS tree from scratch by going through all four phases of MCTS n{mcts} times and returns a final molecule.
-All the unique candidate molecules from these 40 episodes are then ranked using the reward function as a scoring function.
-We report multiple Top N metrics where each Top N metric denotes whether the target molecule was present in the top N candidate molecules.
+All the unique candidate molecules from these episodes are then ranked using the reward function as a scoring function.
+To choose the best hyperparameters, we consider the Top N metrics where each Top N metric denotes whether the target molecule was present in the top N ranked candidate molecules.